dgiling/BASE/README.md

 Contact: Darren Giling (darren.giling@idiv.de) or Mike Grace (Mike.Grace@monash.edu).

 Recent updates:

+January 2018 (v2.3)
+nb: This is the last update as we plan to implement the code as a package, stay tuned.
+- Simplified file handling
+- Smoothing of PAR and DO
+- Added better physical constraints on some priors

 March 2017 (v2.2)
 - Fix to the prior distribution for tau